uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 + `notificationFullURL` : The URL for the notifications full page.

 #### MISC_URLS
-+ `back2ClassicURL` : The URL to get back to classic MyUW.
-Used by screen reader button.
 + `feedbackURL` : A link to a feedback form
 + `helpdeskURL` : Link to your helpdesk page
 + `loginURL` : How a user would login.
 Used for guestMode, and for stale sessions when they hit a service.